 What exactly are the challenges that businesses must overcome to adopt the blockchain in their businesses?
 There are numbers of challenges that businesses have to face when they try to adopt a new technology:

 - Following the trend: many businesses try to adopt new technologies just because it is new, and some other businesses are already doing it.
 However, while the blockchain offers is useful, it may only be usable in some situation as described above.

 - Not implementing the right systems: The blockchain must be integrated into current business processes to utilize its full potential.
 The existing systems and procedures need to be adjusted to incorporate the new technology in a way that limits disruption and the need for additional training, while still taking advantage of all the new technology has to offer.

 - Quantifying the benefit of the technology: Arguably, it is one of the hardest challenges “before” applying a new technology in a business.
 No matter how new and innovative the technology is, it can only be success if it truly provides benefit to businesses better than the current solution.

 However, how can businesses measure the benefit of applying the blockchain technology in the business before implementing one or how can they know that they are implementing the right system or choosing the correct approach to the problem.
 While the technology offers transparency and decentralization, the cost for it is usually system performance, scalability, complexity and cost.
-It is extremely difficult to be certain that employing the blockchain will bring immediate benefit to the business in term of customer experience or saving company budget.
+It is extremely difficult to be certain that blockchain will bring immediate benefits to the business in term of customer experience or saving costs.
 We take a brief look at how top IT companies’ methodologies in structuring their development process.
 In , Gartner applies a pace-layered application strategy that clearly define 3 players of an IT system: